 2009-The Whole30 Diet hit the shelves.
 Melissa Hartwig and her husband Dallas Hartwig created this 30-day whole foods diet program which is still widely accepted today.
 The program rules involve only eating specific unprocessed foods.
 For example, meat, seafood, eggs, vegetables, fruit, natural fats, herbs, spices, and seasonings are acceptable.
 The excluded food list included sugar, artificial sweeteners, alcohol, grains, legumes, soy, dairy, preservatives, baked goods or sweets.

 On top of a restricted food list, participants are not to weigh or measure themselves for 30 days.
-The problem with this diet is that it does not allow any flexibility which may lead participants to binge eat towards the middle of the program or overeat afterwards.
+The problem with this dieting in this way is that it does not allow any flexibility which may lead participants to binge eat towards the middle of the program or overeat afterwards.
 Plus, eliminating grains, dairy, and legumes is not recommended unless someone is allergic to all of these food groups.

 2010s-The Vegan diet went mainstream.
 Although the term “vegan” was coined in 1944 by Donald Watson, the diet didn’t revive until the 2010s.
 This diet includes only plants such as vegetables, fruits, grains, nuts and legumes.
 All animal products, meats and seafoods are excluded.